joshlong-attic/cloud-native-java-2021/README.md

-# Cloud Native Java 2020
+# Cloud Native Java 2021

-Cloud Native Java, 2020 Redux.
-This contains the code to the  updated version of my talk "Cloud Native Java," as of Q4 2020.
+Cloud Native Java, 2021 Redux.
+This contains the code to the  updated version of my talk "Cloud Native Java"